 Designs are created in response to and coordinated with the building shell, and acknowledge the physical location and social context of the project.

 Whereby, the needs and resources of the client are satisfied to produce a space that fulfills the project goals.

-It includes a scope of services performed by a professional design practitioner.
+The scope of services performed by a professional design practitioner.
 They are qualified by means of education, experience, and examination.
 Their focus is to protect and enhance the life, health, safety and welfare of the public.

-In fact, interior design is all about how we experience spaces, and it’s a powerful, essential part of our daily lives and affects how we live, work, play, and even heal.
+Interior design is all about how we experience spaces, and it’s a powerful, essential part of our daily lives and affects how we live, work, play, and even heal.